wiremock/wiremock.org/_site/docs/extending-wiremock.md

 Services currently available to extension factories are:

-* `Admin`: the main WireMock functional interface for stubbing, verification and configuration tasks.
+- `Admin`: the main WireMock functional interface for stubbing, verification and configuration tasks.
-* `Options`: the configuration object built at startup.
+- `Options`: the configuration object built at startup.
-* `Stores`: the root interface for gaining access to the various stores of WireMock's state and creating/using custom stores.
+- `Stores`: the root interface for gaining access to the various stores of WireMock's state and creating/using custom stores.
-* `FileSource`: the `__files` directory where larger response body files are often kept.
+- `FileSource`: the `__files` directory where larger response body files are often kept.
-* `Extensions`: the service for creating and providing extension implementations.
+- `Extensions`: the service for creating and providing extension implementations.
-* `TemplateEngine`: the Handlebars template engine.
+- `TemplateEngine`: the Handlebars template engine.

-## Extension registration via service loading
+## Extension registration using service loading

 Iif they are placed on the classpath, extensions that are packaged with the relevant [Java service loader framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) metadata will load automatically.